District Attorney Jeff Rosen’s Criminal Justice Reforms, Special Units, and Task Forces

 District Attorney Resentencing Law

-In partnership with criminal justice activists, DA Rosen sponsored and lobbied the state legislature to pass a historic and nationally recognized law (AB2942) that empowers prosecutors to facilitate the early prison release of inmates who have rehabilitated themselves and "where further confinement is no longer in the interest of justice."
-This impactful law has already resulted in the prison release of dozens of individuals who have become productive and law-abiding members of our society.
+In partnership with criminal justice reform advocates, District Attorney Jeff Rosen sponsored and lobbied for the passage of AB 2942, a historic and nationally recognized law that empowers prosecutors to seek the early release of incarcerated individuals who have demonstrated rehabilitation and “where further confinement is no longer in the interest of justice.”
+This impactful legislation has already resulted in the release of dozens of individuals who have since become productive, law-abiding members of society.

 Conviction Integrity Unit

-DA Rosen has created an innovative, first of its kind, and nationally acclaimed Conviction Integrity Unit to investigate innocence claims and implement the most professional and ethical practices in criminal prosecution, including double-blind eyewitness identification, Open File Discovery, a Brady Committee to investigate police officer misconduct, a collateral consequences policy to prevent undocumented individuals from deportation for low-level offenses, and a model protocol for the independent, objective, and transparent investigation of police officer-involved shootings.
+DA Rosen also established a groundbreaking, nationally acclaimed Conviction Integrity Unit—the first of its kind in the nation—to investigate claims of innocence and promote the highest standards of prosecutorial ethics.
+The unit incorporates best practices such as double-blind eyewitness identification, Open File Discovery, a Brady Committee to examine police misconduct, and a collateral consequences policy to help prevent deportation for undocumented individuals charged with low-level offenses.
+It also developed a model protocol for the independent, objective, and transparent investigation of police officer-involved shootings.

 Worker Exploitation Task Force

-A key way to fight discrimination against immigrant communities is a task force DA Rosen created that launches targeted investigations to protect and heal the victims of labor trafficking, wage theft, and illegal exploitation and raise awareness about how these insidious crimes negatively impact our communities of color.
+To combat discrimination against immigrant communities, DA Rosen created a Worker Exploitation Task Force that conducts targeted investigations to protect and support victims of labor trafficking, wage theft, and illegal exploitation.
+The task force also raises public awareness about how these insidious crimes disproportionately impact communities of color.

 The Cold Case Unit

-DA Jeff Rosen kept his campaign promise to revive the Cold Case Unit to give hope to the families of victims of crime.
-He did so vigorously.
-By using the most advanced DNA technology to investigate unsolved murders and rapes the unit has solved dozens of cases and brought closure to long-suffering families.
+DA Jeff Rosen fulfilled his campaign promise to revive the Cold Case Unit, bringing renewed hope to the families of unsolved murder and rape victims.
+By leveraging advanced DNA technology, the unit has solved dozens of cases, delivering long-overdue justice and closure to long-suffering families.

 Between July 2019 and June 2020, DA Rosen’s Human Trafficking Unit filed charges against 80 defendants and achieved a 97% conviction rate.
-Just as important – 83 victims were provided advocate support and other services to help them heal and move forward.
-In addition, DA Investigators partnered with Alcohol Beverage Control to identify labor traffickers exploiting employees at several liquor retail stores.
-DA investigators also worked with the Milpitas Police, FBI, and State Department to dismantle an organization operating a network of brothels with trafficked women in San Jose, Milpitas, and South San Francisco.
-Investigators rescued and freed several trafficked women.
+Just as significantly, 83 victims received support services, including advocacy and healing resources.
+The unit also partnered with Alcohol Beverage Control to investigate labor traffickers in liquor stores and collaborated with the Milpitas Police, FBI, and State Department to dismantle a brothel network exploiting women in San Jose, Milpitas, and South San Francisco—resulting in the rescue of multiple trafficking victims.

-Under Mr. Rosen's leadership, the DA's Office created a Victim Services Unit to provide court support, counseling, funeral expenses, emergency housing assistance, restitution, and other services to thousands of crime victims each year.
+Under DA Rosen's leadership, the office established a robust Victim Services Unit that provides crime victims with court support, counseling, funeral expense assistance, emergency housing, restitution, and other essential services—reaching thousands of individuals each year.

 Gilroy Strong Resiliency Center

-In the aftermath of the mass shooting at the Gilroy Garlic Festival, he created the Gilroy Strong Resiliency Center, the first on the West Coast, to help the community address ongoing trauma.
+In response to the mass shooting at the Gilroy Garlic Festival, DA Rosen established the Gilroy Strong Resiliency Center—the first of its kind on the West Coast—to provide trauma recovery and mental health support for victims and the broader community.

-Within six hours of the 2021 mass shooting at the Valley Transportation Authority railyard in San Jose, the DA’s Office authorized the opening of a Family Assistance Center staffed by mental health professionals, victim advocates, claims specialists for victim compensation programs, and the DA himself.
-The FAC served more than 130 people.
+Following the 2021 mass shooting at the Valley Transportation Authority railyard in San Jose, the DA’s Office mobilized within six hours to open a Family Assistance Center, staffed with mental health professionals, victim advocates, victim compensation claims specialists—and DA Rosen himself.
+The center served more than 130 individuals in the aftermath of the tragedy.

 The Parent Project

-DA Rosen implemented the twelve-week Parent Project® course, completed by thousands of local families, to keep young people out of the criminal justice system by helping parents of troubled teens strengthen their families.
-Worker Exploitation Task Force
+DA Rosen implemented the 12-week Parent Project® course, completed by thousands of local families, to strengthen family dynamics and help parents of at-risk youth keep their children out of the criminal justice system.